-On an attempt to log in via the login page, TeamCity asks all the available credentials authentication modules in the order they are specified and the first one that can authenticate the user authenticates him/her.
-And for any HTTP request, if there is no authenticated user yet, TeamCity asks all enabled HTTP authentication modules in the order they are specified and the first one that can authenticate the user, authenticates him/her (if no HTTP authentication module can authenticate the user for the specified HTTP request, TeamCity redirects the user to the login page).
+On an attempt to sign in via the login form, TeamCity asks all the available credentials authentication modules in the order they are specified in the settings; the first one who can authenticate the user authenticates them.
+For any HTTP request, if there is no authenticated user yet, TeamCity asks all enabled HTTP authentication modules in the order they are specified; the first one who can authenticate the user, authenticates them (if no HTTP authentication module can authenticate the user for the specified HTTP request, TeamCity redirects the user to the login page).

 Supported credentials authentication modules:

 Built-in (cross-platform): Users and their passwords are maintained by TeamCity.
 New users are added by the TeamCity administrator (in the Administration area) or they can register themselves if the user registration at the first login is allowed by the administrator.

 Microsoft Windows domain (cross-platform): All NT domain users that can log on to the machine running the TeamCity server, can also log in to TeamCity using the same credentials. i.e. to log in to TeamCity users should provide domain and username (DOMAIN\username) and their domain password.